Community Foundation Grants

 - The Foundation is receptive to requests that address advocacy, research and policy analysis aligned with the four focus areas.

-- The Foundation will consider allowing up to 10% of the grant amount for indirect costs.
+- The Community Foundation will consider allowing up to 10% of the grant amount for indirect costs.

-- At any given time organizations can only have one open competitive grant with the Foundation.
+- At any given time organizations can only have one open competitive grant with the Community Foundation.

-- The Foundation requires copies of invoices, cancelled checks or similar evidence to document the appropriate expenditure of grant funds.
-The use of grant funds for purposes not pre-approved by the Foundation or not supported through required documentation will result in a request that those grant funds be returned to the Foundation.
+- The use of grant funds for purposes not pre-approved by the Foundation or not supported through required documentation will result in a request that those grant funds be returned to the Community Foundation.
 The failure of an applicant to properly close out a grant will be a factor when considering new grants.

 The Foundation will not consider competitive funding for: